whirlxd/browserbuddy/submissions/Visual Timer/visual-timer/README.md

   - Lower values make the overlay more transparent
   - Higher values make the overlay more visible
   - Default: 70%
+- **Color Transitions**: Customize the color stages of the timer
+  - Choose colors for Start, 33%, 66%, and End stages
+  - Reset to default colors (Blue → Green → Purple → Red)
+  - Changes apply immediately to all tabs

 #### Control Buttons
 - **Reset Timer**: Restart the timer from 0 and reset the color to blue